+AMAS completed network vulnerability scans on computing devices administered by RO IT using the Retina Network Security Scanner to identify existing vulnerabilities, and ports that were open on servers and workstations.
+Separate scans were completed for devices located in Encinitas and La Jolla RO facilities.
 Credentialed and non-credentialed scans were performed on selected servers and workstations at both locations.
 Credentialed scanning allows a detailed view of software patch levels, and high level system configurations.
 Non-Credentialed scanning provides the same view of the network that is seen by an individual without network permissions.
-The results of the Retina scans were provided to MCC IT personnel under separate cover.
+The results of the Retina scans were provided to RO IT personnel under separate cover.

-The scans identified a number of vulnerabilities on department servers; two of which contained sensitive information.
+The scans identified a number of vulnerabilities on department servers in both locations; and three of those servers contained sensitive information.
 In addition, the network scans identified open ports on the majority of department servers and workstations.
 Some of the open ports were running unknown services, which should be reviewed to determine their business use, and to verify that malicious software such as rootkits2, and Trojans3 are not installed.
 These types of programs have typically been used to launch denial of service attacks, to launch further attacks against other campus systems, and to facilitate the sharing of inappropriate data.
 All unnecessary services should be identified and stopped, and any associated ports should be blocked.